 Aim 1a: The use of a putative LPV strategy conforming to expert recommendations for 1LV (defined as a VT ≤ 5 mL/kg PBW and PEEP ≥ 5 cm H2O) predicts improvements in postoperative respiratory complications

 The aim will first be tested using a McNemar test between use of LPV (yes/no) and the outcome of postoperative respiratory complications.
-If this association is statistically significant, a conditional fixed effects logistic regression model will be constructed where the dependent variable will be postoperative respiratory complications and the use of LPV covariate, as well as the following intraoperative fixed effects (variables identified as risk predictors in published studies of adverse outcomes after major thoracic surgeries44-46): presence of blood product transfusion, fluid balance, or lung resection type ((vs. wedge resection or metastesectomy) - segmentectomy lobectomybilobectomy or pneumonectomy), thoracotomy (vs. VATS), use of bronchial blocker (vs. double lumen tube), and any variables deemed a poor match based on a standardized difference >= 10%.
+If this association is statistically significant, a conditional fixed effects logistic regression model will be constructed where the dependent variable will be postoperative respiratory complications and the use of LPV covariate, as well as the following intraoperative fixed effects (variables identified as risk predictors in published studies of adverse outcomes after major thoracic surgeries44-46): presence of blood product transfusion, fluid balance, or lung resection type ((vs. wedge resection or metastesectomy) - segmentectomy, lobectomy, bilobectomy or pneumonectomy), thoracotomy (vs. VATS), use of bronchial blocker (vs. double lumen tube), and any variables deemed a poor match based on a standardized difference >= 10%.
 Additionally, as sample size allows, age, sex, institution, and other clinically relevant variables will be included in the model.
 If use of LPV is found to be a statistically significant predictor of the primary outcome after adjusting for clinically relevant intraoperative covariates, it will be considered an independent predictor of postoperative respiratory complications.

 Aim 1b) The use of a putative LPV strategy conforming to expert recommendations for 1LV (defined as a VT ≤ 5 mL/kg PBW and PEEP ≥ 5 cm H2O) predicts improvements in postoperative morbidity